 Chol Chnam Thmay – Cambodian and Khmer New Year celebration

 Siem Reap is renowned for its tranquil, clean environment, offering a refreshing escape from the hustle and bustle of more crowded tourist hubs.
-The city’s peaceful atmosphere is accentuated by its well-kept streets, lush green spaces and the relaxed pace of daily life.
-Whether you’re wandering through vibrant local markets, enjoying a quiet moment in a riverside café or cycling past ancient ruins, you’ll immediately notice the sense of calm that defines the city.
+The city’s peaceful atmosphere is accentuated by its lush green spaces and the relaxed pace of daily life.
+Wide boulevards lined with frangipani trees and parks like the Royal Independence Gardens create serene spots for strolls, with the gentle breeze from the Siem Reap River adding to the calm vibe.
 This serene setting not only enriches your travel experience but also allows for a more relaxed and meaningful exploration of Siem Reap’s cultural and historical treasures.

 Tonle Sap